Inch by Inch Inspections provides professional, asbestos testing and inspections. Our inspection will include a complete:

 Nowadays, Canadians are most often exposed to asbestos when working in an industry that makes or uses asbestos products, or when they are knocking down or fixing old buildings.
 People who work near asbestos should use special equipment and have special training on how to limit their exposure.
 Handling material that contains asbestos is not a job for a do-it-yourselfer; it requires the expertise and the equipment of a professional.
 If you are planning to repair or seal a building that may contain asbestos, hire an experienced contractor with specialized training in how to handle and remove asbestos.

 Although asbestos is banned for use in most Canadian products, it is still mined here in Canada and it is still exported and widely used in other countries.
-This means millions of people around the world are exposed to asbestos and at risk of developing asbestos-related diseases.
+This means millions of people worldwide are exposed to asbestos and at risk of developing asbestos-related diseases.

-If you are buying a new home, or doing a renovation project in a home built before the 1980s, you may be putting yourself at risk for asbestos exposure without even knowing it.
-Asbestos may be found in wall insulation, insulation around hot-water and steam pipes, soundproofing and decorative materials on the walls and ceilings, ironing board pads, textured paint, roofing and siding shingles, vinyl floor tiles and other items in your house.
+If you are buying a new home or doing a renovation project in a home built before 1985, you may be putting yourself at risk for asbestos exposure without even knowing it.
+Asbestos may be found in wall insulation, insulation around hot water and steam pipes, soundproofing and decorative materials on the walls and ceilings, ironing board pads, textured paint, roofing and siding shingles, vinyl floor tiles, and other items in your house.
 You do not need to remove these products, as long as they are not damaged or falling apart.
 If the material is damaged, do not remove it yourself – removing or disturbing the asbestos will release the asbestos fibers into the air.

 Tony did an excellent job with inspecting the house.
 He was very knowledgable in his field and thorough with his inspection.
 He carefully and patiently looked at both the exterior and interior of the building.
 He pointed out the deficiencies, what the risks are and how to rectify them.
 He answered all of our questions and made sure that we understood them.
 He offered his expertise and help if we needed.